-The undergraduate computing lab for the CS Department is located at 730 Commonwealth Avenue on the third floor in room 302.
+The main computing lab for the CS Department is located at 730 Commonwealth Avenue on the third floor in room 302.
 The building is located at the intersections of Commonwealth Avenue and Saint Mary’s Street.
-Radio Shack and CVS occupy the first floor, and the building is commonly referred to as the “Radio Shack building” (it’s the location of the first Radio Shack store).
+The BUild Lab and CVS occupy the first floor.
 BU refers to this building as the Engineering Annex (EMA).

 There are three entrances to the building.
-The first entrance is located next to the Espresso Royale Cafe.
-The second entrance is located on Saint Mary’s Street where the Radio Shack store ends.
+The first entrance is located next to the Pavement Coffeehouse.
+The second entrance is located on Saint Mary’s Street where the BUild Lab ends.
 The third entrance is located on the second floor garage.
-Elevator access is only available through the entrance next to Espresso Royale.
+Elevator access is only available through the entrance next to Pavement.

-The undergraduate lab is comprised of 30 Windows workstations and 30 Linux workstations.
+The main lab is comprised of 30 Windows workstations and 30 Linux workstations.

-Also available to students are the Linux servers csa2.bu.edu and csa3.bu.edu.
-These servers are available for remote logins, and can be used for reading email, doing Linux programming assignments, or other general-purpose uses
+Also available to students are the Linux servers csa1.bu.edu, csa2.bu.edu, and csa3.bu.edu.
+These servers are available for remote logins, and can be used for Linux programming assignments, accessing data on the department’s fileservers, or other general-purpose uses.

 Hours of operation

-During the fall and spring semesters, the undergraduate lab is open during the following hours:
+During the fall and spring semesters, the lab is open during the following hours:

 - Friday: 9 a.m.–6 p.m.